oVirt/ovirt-site/source/feature/select-network-for-gluster.html.md

 *   Changing of existing brick's network address may cause disruption of data services

        "replace-brick commit force" will be used to achieve change in ip address of brick.
-(Needs to be enhanced in glusterfs)
+(Needs to be enhanced in glusterfs to allow changing brick within same host)

 ## Owner